Majoring in Math

 - A 2.25 GPA or higher in all mathematics courses taken, Precalculus (Math 19) and above.

-In addition to the requirements above, all transfer students or students wanting to change their major to a BA Math or BS Applied Math degree who have 60+ units will be required to have completed Math 30.
-31, 32, and 42 with a grade of C- or better in each course.
-Math 32 and 42 could be replaced with any other approved upper division course.
+In addition to the requirements above, all transfer students or students wanting to change their major to a BA Math or BS Applied Math degree who have 60+ units will be required to have completed Math 30, 31, 32, 42 and 129A with a grade of C- or better in each course.
 These students will also be required to have an overall GPA of at least 2.25 in all math courses taken.

 For students transferring to a BA Math or BS Applied Math degree who have 90+ units, in addition to the requirements of the corresponding Change of Major form, students will be required to submit a roadmap to graduation in their proposed major.
 This may consist of either submitting up-to-date major forms in your current and proposed major, or submitting a semester-by-semester timeline of courses to completion of proposed major.
 Note that a proposal requiring a significant extension of time to graduation may be denied.